Corey Seager Player Props: Rangers vs. Red Sox

 Corey Seager At The Plate

-- Seager has picked up an RBI in 50.9% of his games this season, with more than one RBI in 20.8% of his games.
-He has also driven in three or more runs in seven contests.
+- Seager has had at least one RBI in 50% of his games this year (27 of 54), with more than one RBI 11 times (20.4%).
+He has also been responsible for three or more of his team's runs in seven contests.

-- He has scored in 23 of 53 games this season, and more than once 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.